planetfederal/workshops/workshops/geogig/doc/source/gui/setup.rst

       First commit in the repository

-   .. note:: When adding a new shapefile to geogig fir the first time you will be given a warning about a missing ``geogigid`` field.
+   .. note:: When adding a new shapefile to geogig fir the first time you may be given a warning about a missing ``geogigid`` field.
 This field is used by the plugin in order to better track changes.
 Click :guilabel:`Yes` to create this column in the database table.

    .. figure:: img/setup_idwarning.png